meettyj/Goodreads-NLP/calculate_book_similarity/bert-nli/README.md

 Original book: Unmasked: Volume One (Unmasked, #1) I was born int ...

 - Top 5 most similar books:
---3D Printing: Rise of the Third Industrial Revoluti ...
-(Score: 0.2274) --Teutonic Knights The Teutonic Knights were powerfu ...
-(Score: -0.0225) --Personal Demon (Women of the Otherworld #8) In her ...
-(Score: -0.0318) --The Hobbit This beautifully presented collector's  ...
-(Score: -0.0492) --The Duke's Husband Jay Wharton and Devon Brooks me ...
+-- 3D Printing: Rise of the Third Industrial Revoluti ...
+(Score: 0.2274)
+-- Teutonic Knights The Teutonic Knights were powerfu ...
+(Score: -0.0225) -- Personal Demon (Women of the Otherworld #8) In her ...
+(Score: -0.0318) -- The Hobbit This beautifully presented collector's  ...
+(Score: -0.0492) -- The Duke's Husband Jay Wharton and Devon Brooks me ...
 (Score: -0.1133)